 In order to attract seasonal employees, your business may need to get creative.
 For example, optimizing your recruiting strategy might include developing new, engaging job postings, or requesting employee referrals on social media .

 While there are a lot of ways to go about the seasonal hiring process, we recommend getting the fundamentals right first:

 Post your job descriptions months in advance — long before your busy season — so that you’ll have applications to review and ideas of who you can hire in advance.

 Ask your employees for referrals.
 Nobody wants to work with someone they can’t get along with, right?
 That means you’ll get strong candidates to consider.

 You might be scared to start the process of hiring someone new, so reach out to your own clientele.
 Start with some of your most loyal customers, and see if they, or someone they know, is looking for seasonal work.

 Believe it or not, hiring seasonal employees could actually save you money in the long run.
 Although the statistics vary from company to company, in general, hiring an employee in the short run is often cheaper than hiring a long-term employee.

 This can be due to a number of things, like paying your employee based on hourly rates rather than a salary.

-The ability to hire more employees or scale back your workforce with changing demands from your customers not only gives you as an employer a lot of flexibility, but it can be positive for your full time employees as well by giving them help when they need it the most!
+Temporary employees also bring adaptability to your business because their labor can be adjusted in any state of the economy.
+The ability to hire more employees or scale back your workforce with changing demands from your customers not only gives you flexibility as an employer, but it can be positive for your full-time employees as well by giving them help when they need it the most!